quijaman1988/SusanBuckDWAnotes/03_Laravel/22_Collections.md

 ```php
 $books = \App\Book::orderBy('id','descending')->get();
 ```
-Within the View, you also want to draw attention to the the most recently added book to the collection.
+Within the View, you also want to draw attention to the most recently added book to the collection.

 To gather this info, you could run this query: